xinyanghuang7/xinyanghuang7/README.md

-- 👋 Hi, I’m @xinyanghuang7
+- 👋 Hi, I’m @xinyanghuang7.
-- 👀 I’m interested in Transfer Learning for CV
+- 👀 I’m interested in Transfer Learning and Low-level Computer Vision.
-- 🌱 I’m currently learning CV at BUPT in Beijing
+- 🌱 I’m currently learning CV at BUPT.
-- 📫 My e-mail: hsinyanghuang7@gmail.com
+- 📫 My e-mail: hsinyanghuang7@gmail.com.

 <!---
 xinyanghuang7/xinyanghuang7 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.